-

-“BCG Vaccine AJV” is approved to be used by the NHS and supplied to us by the same supplier to the NHS.
+• We only use “BCG Vaccine AJV” which is the exact BCG vaccine NHS uses and supplied to us by the same supplier to the NHS

-Cost of BCG vaccination including consultation – There are TWO options:
+Cost of BCG vaccination including consultation: £100 inclusive.

 Evidence of no previous exposure to TB prior to BCG is required for some individuals (e.g. anyone 6 year of age and over; see list of people require TB skin testing below)

-Two appointments required: one to administer the test and a second one to interpret the results 48-72 hours after; if negative, BCG can be given right after in the same appointment
+If TB screening test (the Mantoux test) is indicated, then TWO appointments required: one to administer the test and a second one to interpret the results 48-72 hours after; if negative, BCG can be given right after in the second appointment

 Other vaccines can be given at any time before or after BCG.
 However, no further vaccination should be given in the arm used for BCG vaccination for at least 3 months.